Griffith College Dublin: History

 The college was established in 1974 by Diarmuid Hegarty and incorporated in 1978 as Business and Accounting Training (BAT).
 Originally located on Morehampton Road, in 1991, Business and Accounting College moved from Milltown Park, Ranelagh, to the Griffith Barracks site and changed its name to Griffith College Dublin.
 In 1979, Griffith College was designated as an institution under the Irish Government's National Council for Educational Awards (NCEA) Act.

-In 1990, the first degree course was offered by Griffith College in Computer Science, and it was validated by the University of Ulster.
+In 1990, the first degree course was offered by Griffith College in Computer Science, validated by the University of Ulster.
 In 1992, it was followed by a Business Studies degree.
-This arrangement ceased in 1996 and the degrees were validated by the Irish National Council for Educational Awards (NCEA), the predecessor of HETAC.
+This arrangement ceased in 1996 and degrees thereafter were validated by the Irish National Council for Educational Awards (NCEA), the predecessor of HETAC.

 Expansion and developments

 Over the years Griffith College has expanded beyond its base in Dublin.
-Having previously established its Professional Accountancy Programmes in Cork in 2000, offering training in ACCA, CIMA, CPA, and IATI, Griffith College acquired Skerry's College Cork, operating since 1884, in 2005, forming Griffith College Cork.
+Having previously established Professional Accountancy programmes in Cork in 2000, offering training in ACCA, CIMA, CPA, and IATI, Griffith College acquired Skerry's College Cork, operating since 1884, in 2005, forming Griffith College Cork.

 In 2006 Griffith College opened in Limerick with the acquisition of the Mid West Business Institute, creating Griffith College Limerick.
 In 2009 Griffith College Limerick moved into new premises which were officially opened by the Minister of Defence Willie O'Dea T.D. on 23 January 2009.

 In Spring 2013, Griffith College Cork expanded to a 5.3-acre campus on Wellington Road, Cork City, on the former site of St. Patrick's Hospital and Marymount Hospice.
 The Campus is called 'Griffith College Cork, Wellington Road Campus'.
 Teaching commenced at the Wellington Road campus in Summer 2013 with an English Language Residential School.

+In 2024, Griffith College announced a €200m masterplan for its Dublin campus.

+In January 2026, Griffith College Dublin sought planning permission from Dublin City Council for a multimillion-euro expansion featuring four new campus buildings.

 Griffith College City Centre

-In 2018, the college opened Griffith College City Centre in Dublin, off Mary Street, at 25 Wolfe Tone Street, Dublin 1.
+Griffith College operated a city centre campus at 25 Wolfe Tone Street, off Mary Street, Dublin 1, from 2018 to June 2026.